 Partner Programs: One way for Scholars to participate in more expensive semester or year-long programs is to look for a partner program with which UA Little Rock has an exchange agreement.
 These agreements change and the Study Abroad Director will be able to provide you with a current list.
 Exchange agreements permit the student to pay tuition costs to their home university instead of their host campus.
-This means that the Donaghey Scholars Program can pay your tuition as we normally would if you were on campus.
+This means that the Donaghey Scholars Honors Program can pay your tuition as we normally would if you were on campus.
 This only applies to semester or year-long programs.

 Steps to Prepare for Study Abroad

 We strongly recommend beginning to think about study abroad in your first year and to seriously start researching programs and talking to the Office of Study Abroad and the Donaghey Scholars Office 9-12 months before you hope to travel.
 The later you wait, the harder it can be to find a program that meets your needs and the program requirements, and finding additional funding for more expensive programs may not be possible.